silversub/terraform/provider/internet-services-resources.md

 The CRN can be located on the **Overview** page of the Internet Services instance under the **Domain** heading of the UI, or via using the `ibmcloud cis` CLI.

 - **CRN**: The CRN is a 120 digit character string of the format `crn:v1:bluemix:public:internet-svcs:global:a/1aa1111a1a1111aa1a111111111111aa:11aa111a-11a1-1a11-111a-111aaa11a1a1::`
-- **HealthCheck ID**: The health check ID is a 32 digit character string in the format 1aaaa111111aa11111111111a1a11a1.
+- **`Healthcheck ID`**: The health check ID is a 32 digit character string in the format 1aaaa111111aa11111111111a1a11a1.
 The ID of a health check is not available via the UI.
 It can be retrieved programmatically via the CIS API or via the CLI by running `ibmcloud cis glb-monitors`.

 ```
 terraform import ibm_cis_healthcheck.myorg <healthcheck_ID>:<crn>